tinaColemanNextCentury/owf-wiki/Build-Instructions.md

 Changing the configuration of this artifact is not currently supported.
 Previously built distributions of this artifact are now made available through Nexus.

 ## 5 Contact Information
-For additional support, see [[Support Guidance / Community |SupportGuidance]].
+For additional support, see [Support Guidance](https://github.com/ozoneplatform/owf/wiki/Support-Guidance).
 Specifically, seek out the group for developers.